vordgi/nimpl-getters/README.md

 # Next Impl Getters

-Repo for an example implementation of getters to retrieve page data in server-side components.
+Repo for an example implementation of getters to retrieve page data in react server components.

 ## Why is this repository needed?